jeremylt/LFAToolkit.jl/docs/src/background.md

 where ``\tilde{L}_h^{i, j}`` is given by a scalar Toeplitz operator describing how component ``j`` appears in the equation for component ``i``.

-Consider the specific case of the Topeliz operator representing a scalar PDE in 1D with the weak formulation given in [2],
+Consider the specific case of the Topeliz operator representing a scalar PDE in 1D with the weak formulation given by Brown in [2],

 ```math
 \int_{\Omega} v \cdot f_0 \left( u, \nabla u \right) + \nabla v : f_1 \left( u, \nabla u \right) = \int_{\Omega} f v, \forall v \in V